mghildiy/effective-java-3/CREATINGANDDESTROYINGOBJECTS.md

 ## Item 3: Implement singleton with a private constructor or an enum type

 A singleton class can be instantiated only once, ie application contains a single instance of the class.
-Singleton has a major disadvantage that their client code is difficult to unit test as it is impossible to prvide a mock implementation for a singleton, unless if implements an interface.
+Singleton has a major disadvantage that their client code is difficult to unit test as it is impossible to provide a mock implementation for a singleton, unless if implements an interface.

 Singleton can be implemented in several ways.